15 SMART Sales Goals Every Sales Leader Needs

 How to Achieve a Customer Response Rate Goal

-You don’t want leads sitting around waiting for a response – not just because it hurts your brand image, but because it encourages potential customers to turn to your competitors instead.
-So, if you notice unanswered emails, phone calls, and social media direct messages sitting for days on end, it might be time to set a goal to speed up your response time.
+You don’t want leads sitting around waiting for a response.
+Faster response times will help your brand image and keep customers away from competitors.
+So, if you notice unanswered emails, phone calls, and direct messages on social media sitting for days on end, it might be time to set a goal to speed up your response time.
 For example:

 Respond to all warm lead communication (i.e. emails, messages, phone calls) within 3 hours of receiving it by creating a daily customer response schedule.